melo/nsqio.github.io/_posts/2015-01-02-community.md

 ### Issues

 All issues should be reported via [github issues][github_issues].
-Don't forget to search through the existing issues to see if that topic has come up before posting.

 ### Contributing

-NSQ has a growing community and contributions are always welcome (particularly documentation).
+NSQ has a growing community and contributions are always welcome.
 To contribute, fork the project on [github][github_nsq] and send a pull request.

 ### Acknowledgements